Shaashwat05/Movement-classification/README.md

 ## Getting Started

 Download a python interpeter preferable a version beyond 3.0.
-Install the prerequisute libraries given above.
+Install the prerequisute libraries given above preferably using the latest version of pip/pip3.
+Download the CMU Dataset from the link provided, extract and run convert.py to preprocees the data.
+This data can directly be used for either visualization or training the model.
+The only will predicttion work.

 ```
 $tconvert.py